April Wine: Gold and platinum years

-Also in 1977, Brian Greenway, late of The Dudes (the Henmans' new band) was brought in as a third guitarist and co-vocalist.
-His addition gave April Wine a powerful three guitar attack that would make their hard rock sound.
-This also allowed Goodwyn to switch to keyboards for ballads.
+Also in 1977, Brian Greenway of The Dudes (the Henmans' new band) was brought in as a third guitarist and co-vocalist.
+This allowed Goodwyn to switch to keyboards for ballads.
 They also signed to Capitol Records (in addition to Aquarius).

-1978 saw continued Canadian success, and the beginning of international success.
+1978 saw continued Canadian success and the beginning of international success.
 The band's seventh album, and the first with Capitol, was First Glance, which had an immediate impact and the singles "Let Yourself Go" and "Get Ready For Love" were successful on Canadian radio.
 It was the third single, the raucous "Roller", that brought the band mass appeal across North America—it stayed on the Billboard Hot 100 for eleven weeks.
 First Glance stayed on the Billboard album chart for many weeks, making it April Wine's first gold record outside of Canada.

-Constant touring helped propel the band to greater success, as Americans embraced the hard rock of this "new" band from Canada—in 1978, they toured with Rush and played with Triumph, Starcastle, and Teaze and, in July, played a concert with the Rolling Stones, Journey, and the Atlanta Rhythm Section.
+Constant touring helped propel the band to greater success, as Americans embraced the hard rock of this "new" band from Canada—in 1978, they toured with Rush and played with Triumph, Starcastle, and Teaze and, in July, played a concert with the Rolling Stones, Journey and the Atlanta Rhythm Section.

 Following on the popularity of First Glance, April Wine released Harder ...
 Faster in 1979.
 "Say Hello" and "I Like to Rock" were popular hits on both sides of the border and Harder ...
 Faster proved to be yet another multi-platinum release for the band.
 It would stay on the Billboard top album chart for 40 weeks.
-1979 was spent touring with Styx, Rush, Toto, Boston, Squeeze, and Blue Öyster Cult.
+1979 was spent touring with Styx, Rush, Toto, Boston, Squeeze and Blue Öyster Cult.

 By now, the band had accumulated enough hits that Aquarius was able to release the album Greatest Hits.
-In 1979, the BBC released In Concert for international distribution; in 1981, Aquarius released another compilation album, The Best of April Wine Rock Ballads.
+In 1979, the BBC released In Concert for international distribution; in 1981 Aquarius released another compilation album, The Best of April Wine Rock Ballads.